Langevin dynamics with general kinetic energies: Applications

+We present in this section simulation results for the Langevin dynamics~\eqref{modified Langevin}.
+We consider two applications.
+The first one is the optimization the shape of the kinetic energy in the Adaptively Restrained Langevin dynamics (Section~\ref{section AR-Langevin dynamics}).
+The second one potentially has a much more important impact since we show that an appropriate choice of the kinetic energy can alleviate metastable features of Langevin dynamics and hence improve the sampling of probability measures (see Section~\ref{sec:num_non_glob_Lip}).
+We also illustrate on this second example the weak error estimates~\eqref{eq:finite_time_weak_error_GHMC} which show that average dynamical properties are well reproduced with the scheme we use.

-\section{Adaptively restrained Langevin dynamics}
+\subsection{Adaptively restrained Langevin dynamics}

 The Adaptively Restrained Particle Simulation method was proposed in \cite{PRL-ARPS} in order to reduce the computational complexity of the forces update.
 The aim of this section is to devise better kinetic energy functions for the adaptively restrained (AR) Langevin dynamics, allowing for larger timesteps in the simulations.
 We start by recalling the kinetic energy function used in the original AR Langevin dynamics~\cite{PRL-ARPS} in Section~\ref{sec:spline}, where we also propose an alternative kinetic energy function.
 The relevance of this alternative energy function is studied in Section~\ref{sec:efficiency_U}, where we use the rejection rates of the GHMC algorithm to quantify the stability of the schemes under consideration.
-In essence, we fix an admissible rejection rate, and find the largest timestep for which the rejection is lower or equal to this tolerance.
+In essence, we fix an admissible rejection rate, and find the largest timestep for which the rejection rate is lower or equal to this tolerance.
+We therefore see the rejection rate as a measure of the stability, understood in this section as taking timesteps as large as possible while maintaining an appropriate consistency in the energy variation.

-\subsection{Kinetic energy functions for AR Langevin}
+\subsubsection{Kinetic energy functions for AR Langevin}

 In AR Langevin, the standard kinetic energy is replaced by a kinetic energy which vanishes for small values of momenta and matches the standard kinetic energy for sufficiently large values of momenta.
 The transition between these two regions is made in the original model~\cite{PRL-ARPS} by an interpolation spline $s_{\rm org}$ which ensures the regularity of the transition on the kinetic energy itself.
 More precisely, introducing two energy parameters $0 < \Er < \Ef$,